faizanr27/WS-chat-App/Readme.md

-# A simple chat app using WEBSOCKETS and WEBRTC
+# A simple chat app using WEBSOCKETS